top of page

 BIO

 Rebecca is the recipient of the Marguerite W. Davol Picture Book Manuscript Scholarship, as well as the Jane Yolen Scholarship from the Society of Children's Book Writers & Illustrators.
 An artist and avid globetrotter, she has lived in Italy, Singapore, and Canada.
-She is now growing roots in Massachusetts with her family.
+She is now growing roots with her family in Massachusetts, where she also hosts a book club for young readers at an independent bookstore in her community

 bottom of page